RaulPPelaez/UAMMD/docs/Integrator/BrownianHydrodynamics.rst

 The following parameters are available:

   * :cpp:`real temperature` Temperature of the solvent in units of energy.
 This is :math:`\kT` in the formulas.
+Can be 0.
   * :cpp:`real viscosity` Viscosity of the solvent.
   * :cpp:`real hydrodynamicRadius` Hydrodynamic radius of the particles (same for all particles)
+  * :cpp:`int3 cells`  Number of grid cells in each direction.
+This parameter can be set instead of the hydrodynamic radius and will force FCM to construct the grid of this size.
   * :cpp:`real dt`  Time step
   * :cpp:`real tolerance` Overall tolerance of the solver (affects the grid size and kernel support).
   * :cpp:`Box box` A :cpp:class:`Box` with the domain size information.